improbable-research/keanu/docs/doc_templates/tensors.md

 What operations can I apply to tensors?

-Here's a small example of the power of tensors, all of these operations apply to each value in the tensor.
+Here's a small example of the power of tensors.
+All of these operations apply to each value in the tensor.

 ```java
 {% snippet TensorOps %}